hyperledger/identus-docs/documentation/docs/quick-start.md

 </Tabs>

 ### Deploy & Establish Mediation
 Mediation is a component which holders need to rely on in order ensure correct routing and storage of messages so that they have them available for later consumption while they are not connected.
-The mediator then is a service which is always running and can securely store messages and deliver them to the right DID by using DIDComm V2 Protocols.
+The mediator then is a service which is always running and can securely store messages and deliver them to the associated DID by using DIDComm V2 Protocols.

 In order to get the mediator deployed locally for this demonstration, just clone the following [repository](https://github.com/input-output-hk/atala-prism-mediator).